-This annual report summarizes the activities of the Southeastern Massachusetts Educational Collaborative during the fiscal year ending June 30, 2022.
+This annual report summarizes the activities of the Southeastern Massachusetts Educational Collaborative during the fiscal year ending June 30, 2023.
 The Covid-19 pandemic, resulting workforce crisis and other effects on our schools and businesses has brought unprecedented challenges to our students, staff and families.
-Our team has risen to the challenge and has put forth tremendous effort to ensure that we can safely conduct high quality inperson services, teaching and learning.
+Our team has risen to the challenge and has put forth tremendous effort to ensure that we can safely conduct high quality in-person services, teaching and learning.

-We are very proud to serve the communities in the Southeastern corner of the Commonwealth and to be able to partner with a wonderful group of school districts and state agencies to ensure that a wide array of high quality services is available to meet the needs of all individuals and we are looking forward to many changes in FY23 and beyond that will allow us to strengthen and expand our services and instruction so that we can provide the very best in programs and support.
+We are very proud to serve the communities in the Southeastern corner of the Commonwealth and to be able to partner with a wonderful group of school districts and state agencies to ensure that a wide array of high quality services is available to meet the needs of all individuals and we are looking forward to many changes in FY24 and beyond, including the acquisition of a new facility, that will allow us to strengthen and expand our services and instruction so that we can provide the very best in programs and support.
 We welcome and encourage the readers of this report to contact us or visit our website or Facebook page in order to truly see and hear about the great work that is done here.

-Southeastern Massachusetts

-Learning for Life Educational Collaborative
+Southeastern Massachusetts Educational Collaborative